-The Remuneration Policy has been drawn up on the basis of the Regulations on financial institutions and financial groups (the Financial Institutions Regulations), the Regulations on guidelines and reports on remuneration for senior executives, Finanstilsynet's circular 2/2020 of 19 May 2020 and the Public Limited Liability Companies Act.
+The Remuneration Policy has been drawn up on the basis of the Regulations on financial institutions and financial groups (the Financial Institutions Regulations), the Regulations on guidelines and reports on remuneration for senior executives, the Financial Supervisory Authority of Norway's circular 2/2020 and the Public Limited Liability Companies Act.

-Finanstilsynet also follows European guidelines and regulations (European Banking Authorities/EBA and Capital Requirements Regulations/CRR), which, among other things, require more extensive remuneration disclosures than the Financial Institutions Regulations.
+The Financial Supervisory Authority of Norway also follows European guidelines and regulations (European Banking Authorities/EBA and Capital Requirements Regulations/CRR), which, among other things, require more extensive remuneration disclosures than the Financial Institutions Regulations.